thosgood/this-weeks-finds/markdown/151-200/week151.md

                                 |

 the string slips off the bow and starts moving in the opposite direction to it.
-This is called the \"sliding regime\".
+This is called the "sliding regime".
 Since the coefficient of sliding friction is less than the coefficient of static friction, the string can slide against the motion of the bow in this regime.